numbnet/icesoft/icefaces/trunk/icefaces/README.txt

   * Asynchronous page update driven from inside the standard JSF lifecycle.
   * Fine-grained user interaction during form entry.

+Please read the ICEfacesGettingStartedGuide.pdf in the /docs directory for comprehensive getting started instructions and information.

 Quick Start